Hugh Morse: Crimes

-Timeline

-Wilmington, North Carolina

 Morse first came to attention of law enforcement after a May 1951 arrest for indecent exposure and assault in Wilmington, North Carolina.
 For this, Morse was dishonorably discharged in December 1951.

-Los Angeles, California

 Afterward, Morse traveled to California, where he committed a series of burglaries in Los Angeles.
 After he was caught, he was sentenced to serve a total of six months in jail and three years' probation.
 In 1955, Morse lured two 8-year-old girls to an alleyway in Fairfield with the promise of ice cream and proceeded to sexually assault both.
 He was arrested and was transferred to the California State Hospital where he was declared a sexual psychopath.
 He was housed at the center until he was released on January 4, 1957, with a required one-year probation.

-Spokane, Washington

 Morse arrived in Spokane, Washington shortly after.
 In later interviews with the Federal Bureau of Investigation (FBI), Morse stated that he began to spy on women within their own homes who were completely unaware of his presence.
 On November 7, 1959, he broke into the home of 28-year-old Glorie Brie, and proceeded to rape and subsequently murder her.
 Ten months later, on September 26, 1960, 69-year-old Blanche Boggs became Morse's second known victim, having been raped and murdered.
 On October 25, 23-year-old Beverly Myers was severely beaten by Morse in her home but managed to survive her wounds.

-Reseda, California

-Three days later, in the early hours of October 28, Morse was traveled from Spokane to Reseda, California.
+Three days later, in the early hours of October 28, Morse traveled from Spokane to Reseda, California.
 There, armed with a knife, he invaded his ex-wife Viriginia's home, where he proceeded to attack her.
 Unknown to him, his mother-in-law was present in the home, reportedly screaming, causing Morse to run out of the home and flee the state of Washington, embarking cross country.

-Atlanta, Georgia

 Morse eventually wound up in traveling through multiple states while on the run, eventually winding up in Atlanta, Georgia.
 In April 1961, Morse broke into the apartment of an unnamed woman, threatening her and her three daughters with a knife.
-He then molested one of the daughters and left the home without seriously harming any of them.
+He then molested one of the daughters and left the home without harming them any more.
 A week later, Morse entered the same apartment building and broke into a different room, where he encountered an 18-year-old woman and raped her at knifepoint.
 Afterwards he fled the building and the state of Georgia altogether.

-Dayton, Ohio

-A month later, in April 1961 Morse forced his way into a woman's apartment in Dayton, Ohio.
+A month later, in April 1961, Morse forced his way into a woman's apartment in Dayton, Ohio.
 At knifepoint he proceeded to rape, beat, and stab her several times before leaving her for dead.
 She survived.